 If you’re tired of plugging and unplugging vacuums, you can get a central vacuum system installed in your home.

-You get a tubing system hidden inside the walls of your house.
-That’s connected to a motorized suction unit usually stored in basements or garages.
+This is a tubing system hidden inside the walls of your house.
+It connects to a motorized suction unit usually stored in basements or garages.
 The tubing system can also connect to wall ports throughout the house.

 When you need to vacuum, you connect a long hose to the wall ports and turn it on.
 Then you vacuum as normal around the house.
 The debris goes down the hose, through the tubes, and into the debris collection container.